-A: Mites and lice are a common problem for chickens and can be carried in by wild birds, so if you have an infestation, it doesn't necessarily mean your management practices are bad.
+A: Mites and lice are a common problem for chickens and can be carried in by wild birds, so keep that in mind.
+That means that if you have an infestation, it doesn't necessarily mean your management practices are bad.
+Don't get overwhelmed by guilt!
 There are some things that you just can't control... and birds landing in your trees or walking in your yard is probably one of them.

-There are various treatments for these avian parasites, but they more or less all involve using a pesticide dust or spray on your birds.
+There are various treatments for these avian parasites, but many involve using a pesticide dust or spray on your birds.
 This sounds sort of terrifying, but think of it like a flea dip for birds.
-For a non-chemical solution, Diatomaceous Earth can help prevent and treat some types of mites and lice, however it works slowly by mechanical action (sort of scratching the bugs to death).
-We do recommend using a few handfuls of DE in your birds' dusting areas to help prevent infestations.

-If your infestation is severe, you may want to use something that will kill them on contact to provide your birds relief.
-You can use either a dust or a spray.
-We prefer the dust treatment because the girls usually enjoy the feeling of dust in their feathers, whereas they dislike getting wet.
-Be careful when applying the dust, though, that neither you nor your birds breathe it in.
-We have used old spice shakers (clearly marked POISON).
+If your infestation is severe, you may want to use a pesticide that will kill them on contact to provide your birds relief.
+The dust treatment is nice, because chickens usually enjoy the feeling of dust in their feathers.
+Be careful when applying, though, that neither you nor your birds breathe it in.
+Be aware that your birds may decide to react to your kind ministrations by flapping their wings vigorously, making a real dust cloud, so be sure to hold them firmly.
+For application, we've used old spice shakers (clearly marked POISON).
 Other people prefer to fill a toe from an old pair of ladies hose with the powder and pat it on that way: the dust is so fine it filters through like a powder puff.
-When you apply your treatment, pay particular attention to the areas around their vents and beneath their wings.
-If you have a rooster make absolutely sure to treat him thoroughly, as if he has mites, he will spread it back around to the rest of your girls!

 You can read about treatment options here in this off-site PDF from Kansas State University.